Can Vitamin C Prevent Pregnancy? Know the Facts

 Can an Overdose of Vitamin C Cause a Miscarriage?

 Pregnant women must be extremely careful with their vitamin C intake because a high dosage can lead to a hostile environment for the fertilised egg in the uterus.
 It may loosen the grip of the egg, and the egg may not be able to attach itself to the uterine lining, causing a miscarriage.
-The acidity present in vitamin C fiddles with estrogen levels in the body, which affect the sex hormones in the body.
+The acidity present in vitamin C fiddles with estrogen levels in the body, which affects the sex hormones in the body.
 So the answer is yes, it can lead to a miscarriage.
-But there are other possible complications that may arise because of the consumption of excess Vitamin C.
+But there are other possible complications that may arise because of the consumption of excess Vitamin C for preventing pregnancy.

 Vitamin C can have other impacts on a woman’s body.
 For instance, if you take vitamin C, your menstrual cycle may arrive earlier than expected.
-The cycle in most women goes from 28 to 30 days – increased amounts of vitamin C in your body can reduce the levels of progesterone and increase the levels of estrogen, causing the uterus to relax and begin menstruation.
+The cycle in most women goes from 28 to 30 days.
+Increased amounts of vitamin C in your body can reduce the levels of progesterone and increase the levels of estrogen, causing the uterus to relax and begin menstruation.
+However, this effect is not scientifically proven or reliable, and vitamin C should not be used as a method to prevent pregnancy.
+It does not consistently prevent ovulation, fertilisation, or implantation.
+Relying on it instead of proven contraception methods can lead to unintended pregnancy.

-Overconsumption of vitamin C greater than 3000 mg daily may have an adverse impact on the health of an individual, including diarrhoea, increased iron absorption, increased risk of kidney stones in people with existing kidney disease or history of stones, increased levels of uric acid (a risk factor for gout), etc.
+Overconsumption of vitamin C greater than 3000 mg daily may have an adverse impact on the health of an individual, including diarrhoea, increased iron absorption, increased risk of kidney stones in people with existing kidney disease or a history of stones, increased levels of uric acid (a risk factor for gout), etc (4).
+Additional risks include stomach cramps, nausea, and gastrointestinal irritation with prolonged high intake.
+People with conditions like Hemochromatosis should be especially cautious, as vitamin C increases iron absorption to potentially harmful levels.
+Very high doses may also interfere with certain lab test results, such as blood glucose readings.
+The recommended daily intake for most adults is about 65–90 mg, with an upper safe limit of around 2000 mg per day.

 How Is Vitamin C Used to Prevent Pregnancy?

-Here are some most common ways in which Vitamin C is used to prevent pregnancy.
+Here are some of the most common ways in which Vitamin C is used to prevent pregnancy.

 1. Vitamin C is present in lemons in high amounts.
 Including lemons in the diet in the form of juice or anything else is known to prevent pregnancy.
 However, consuming lemon juice in high amounts during pregnancy can lead to a miscarriage.